optickx/Database/README.md

-# Database
+# ArtistsDatabase
-School project.
-A code with many errors that tries to be well done and efficient.
-Strongly commented.
+This code is from a school proyect.
+Many aspects are incorrect, inefficient and improvable.
+09-02-2022